 The memorial is free to the public and is open year-round during Park hours, 6:00 a.m. through 11:00 p.m. daily.
-The memorial site is just east of the Big Four Bridge (see park map here).
+The memorial site is just west of the Big Four Bridge (see park map here).
 Parking is available in the Lincoln Memorial parking lot and the Silver and Purple parking lots in the park off of River Road.
 Enter the Lincoln Memorial from the Promenade along the river’s edge.

 The Stories behind the bas reliefs

 SCENE 1: LINCOLN’S FORMATIVE YEARS IN KENTUCKY